Farnesyltranstransferase

-Thus, the two substrates of this enzyme are trans,trans-farnesyl diphosphate and isopentenyl diphosphate, whereas its two products are diphosphate and geranylgeranyl diphosphate.
+Farnesyltranstransferase is an enzyme characterised from pig liver that catalyzes a chemical reaction in the biosynthesis of the diterpenoid alcohol, geranylgeraniol, via its pyrophosphate derivative.
+The two substrates of the enzyme are farnesyl pyrophosphate and isopentenyl pyrophosphate.
+These combine to give geranylgeranyl pyrophosphate, with pyrophosphate (PP_{i}) as a byproduct.

 This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is trans,trans-farnesyl-diphosphate:isopentenyl-diphosphate farnesyltranstransferase.
 Other names in common use include geranylgeranyl-diphosphate synthase, geranylgeranyl pyrophosphate synthetase, geranylgeranyl-PP synthetase, farnesyltransferase, and geranylgeranyl pyrophosphate synthase.
-This enzyme participates in biosynthesis of steroids and terpenoid biosynthesis.

 This protein may use the morpheein model of allosteric regulation.